Foot fetishism: Society and culture

 Some of the earliest recorded instances of foot fetishism occur in the erotic poems To a Barefoot Woman and To a Barefoot Boy attributed to the Ancient Greek writer Philostratus.
 The Hindu god Brahma was aroused by the sight of Parvati's feet in the eighth-century text Skanda Purana.

-A cast of the foot of a women who underwent foot binding from infancy.
+A cast of the foot of a woman who underwent foot binding from infancy.
 The physical deformities seen here were fetishized frequently in Ancient China.
 Chinese men would often lick the heels and toes of women with bound feet, and took pleasure in the odor generated from the small shoes used during the process.
 Despite its symbol as a sign of wealth and feminine beauty, women with bound feet were often permanently disabled from walking normally and suffered gangrene of the extremities.

 In ancient China, foot binding was considered to be a sign of great wealth and sexual beauty in the women who had the practice done to them, despite the severe physical side effects and the high risk of medical sequelae like gangrene that often accompanied it.
 Young Chinese girls would often be forced under threats of physical punishment to have their foot bound in a tiny shoe, which would usually build up malodorous scents over the summer, originating from the sweat from body and environmental heat, and blood and pus from the painful deformations caused by the binding and tightness of the shoe and infections originating in the toes, caused by ischemia from the bandaging, which was often placed in the middle of the foot.
 The odor was considered to be sexually arousing by Chinese men, and licking the feet, sucking on the toes, and smelling the foot odor from the aforementioned process was a common practice with male partners of women who were forced to undergo the physical deformations.
 Chinese men considered the unique "lotus feet" from this process as an area of sexualized beauty, similar to how many cultures view the female breasts and buttocks, with historical Chinese erotic paintings considering them to be taboo and erotic enough that alongside other objects such as the breasts, they were not shown.
 The practice was so widespread and common that some Chinese provinces mandated all young girls born or married within their territories to be forcibly bound if not already done so.
 Up to 50% of Chinese women had bound feet, with levels nearing to 100% for wealthy ethnic Han Chinese women.
 Sigmund Freud considered this to be a major widespread case of foot fetishism within a society, particularly foot fetishism directed at the malodorous feet that was generated by the binding process.
 Since the 19th century, projects from religious missionaries and women's rights groups had resulted in the practice of foot binding being banned in China in 1919, with only a handful of elderly women from the era still being alive today.
 Foot binding fetishism as a whole in China has effectively died out.